 How long until a banana plant flowers and fruit ripens

-In Southern California, it takes a banana plant longer to fruit compared to the tropics since we have a cool winter in which our banana plants nearly stop growing.
-Most banana plants I’ve seen will send out a flower sometime around two years after planting — depends on the weather, variety, soil and watering.
-Then it takes some more — frustratingly slow — months for the bananas to grow fat and ripen on the flower stalk.
-Therefore, planting to eating ends up being around two years plus.
+In Southern California, it takes a banana plant longer to fruit compared to the tropics since we have a cooler winter in which our banana plants stop (or nearly stop) growing.
+Banana plants I’ve grown send out a flower sometime around 1.5 years after planting — it depends on the weather, variety, soil and watering.
+Then it takes up to six more months for the flower to become a bunch of mature bananas ready for harvest.
+It can take six months if the plant flowers in the fall, but it can take just a couple months if the plant flowers in the spring.

 What time of year does a banana plant flower?
 Whenever it feels like it.
 Bananas are a non-seasonal crop.